Leave a Comment

 Because awareness and a fuller relationship with what underlies your existence is basic to LifeStream, it is important to clarify how you relate to this or see it.
 To start with it is wonderfully helpful to clearly acknowledge that your conscious personality, thoughts, beliefs and way of life, may be out of touch with your deeper and life giving self.

 This is not about a belief, such as a belief in God.
-You do not have to believe in your existence.
-You are convinced of it because you exist.
+You do not have to believe in your existence, you are convinced of it because you exist.
 So we are not looking for a new belief here, just a fuller acquaintance with your own existence.
 Therefore take time to consider what you think or feel underlies your life.
 Do you think of yourself as caused by chemical processes, biological activities, or maybe even mechanical and unconscious forces?
 Perhaps you believe that God created you.
 Whatever you believe, can you completely define how that came about?
 Another way of asking this question is to say do you know everything about what causes you to exist?
 For instance, although we now know a great deal about life processes in biological science, that science still recognises that life is a mystery.
 Can you take that attitude to your own origins?
 Can you accept that at the base of your being is a mystery you do not fully understand?
 If you can admit you do not fully know, can you let go of present convictions or beliefs and open to that mystery?

 Try this simple approach to get closer to this.
 Sit quietly where you will not be disturbed for a minute or so.
 Close your eyes, become aware of your breathing, then put your hand under your clothes so you can feel your heart beating.

 There you have it.
-The conscious you is touching and directly experiencing in a quiet moment how that mystery we call life is right there in every moment of your being spontaneously giving you exisence.
+The conscious you is touching and directly experiencing in a quiet moment how that mystery we call life is right there in every moment of your being spontaneously giving you existence.
 You can feel it moving right under your hand.
 You know it is not your conscious will, knowledge or beliefs that are pulsing that beautiful movement.
 Right now life is breathing you and beating your heart.
 And that is just the very evident surface signs of what it is doing.
 Feel it!
 Do you really fully understand that?
 Isn’t that an amazing miracle and mystery?
 Wouldn’t it be wise and wonderful to get to know that mystery directly and more fully?

 Infinite Potential